 To do that, scroll down the Hootsuite pricing page a little and go to the “side-by-side feature comparison”.

-Let’s start with support.
-We know, it’s not a “feature” per se, but with many social media teams working around the clock (all with varying levels of social media confidence), customers have come to expect fast and efficient customer support provided by helpful support agents.
+We know, customer support is not a “feature.”
+But with social media teams working around the clock (all with varying levels of social media confidence), customers have come to expect fast and efficient customer support provided by helpful support agents.

 In the past, Hootsuite has listed available support options in its side-by-side feature comparison.
 After the tool’s most recent pricing update, however, details about support options no longer appear in this breakdown.

-Both the Business and Enterprise plans mention “Hootsuite customer support” in the main list of features.
+The Enterprise plan mentions “Hootsuite customer support” in the main list of features.
 But the pricing page doesn’t elaborate, and the Hootsuite support page makes it even more confusing to understand the options available at each level.

-In fact, the support page indicates that Professional, Team, and even Business subscribers can use the self-serve help center, send Facebook or Twitter DMs, access chat support, or submit a request via email.
+In fact, the support page indicates that Professional, Team, and even Business (which no longer exists) subscribers can use the self-serve help center, send Facebook or Twitter DMs, access chat support, or submit a request via email.

 However, the Hootsuite support team is available only during business hours (Eastern Time).
-The team provides help in English only, so you’re out of luck if you need help in another language.
+The team provides help in English only.
+You’re out of luck if you need help in another language.

 What’s particularly surprising about Hootsuite’s support options is that even Enterprise customers (remember, those who spend at least $16,000 per year) are stuck using the same support channels as above—if they have a standard Enterprise plan.